jadenth0mas/BSOiD_analysis/README.md

 - **Principal Investigator:** Dr. Bin Gu, The Ohio State University
 - **Collaborators:** Gu Lab members and co-authors
-- Funded by [include if you know the funding source]

 ## License

 Code is provided for educational and research purposes.
 Please cite the publication if you use or adapt these methods.

 ---

-*For questions about the methodology or code, please open an issue or contact me via [your email/LinkedIn].*